We're a 501-c3 nonprofit committed to supporting those experiencing grief through free retreats. Learn more at our Open

 Christa is just four years into her grief journey, when life was broken into “before” and “after” on September 17, 2016, when her oldest daughter, Avery, was killed by an intoxicated motorist.
 Her first year of grieving was marked with advocacy for legal accountability out of state where her daughter attended college, and was instrumental with Avery's family in overturning an agreed punishment from a guilty plea.
 Her victim impact statement aided to set legal precedent for maximum sentencing.
 She uses the same fighting spirit as she raises her three surviving younger children that range in age from 11-16 with a mindfulness that sibling loss impacts each of them differently.
 Christa owns and operates a property investment firm in addition to teaching at a Kentucky middle school.
-She has a Bachelors in History, Masters in Teaching, and just complete a second Masters in Educational Leadership from the University of Kentucky and obtaining her K-12 Principal's License.
+She has a Bachelors in History, Masters in Teaching, and completed a second Masters in Educational Leadership from the University of Kentucky and obtaining her K-12 Principal's License.
 She has made it a priority to process her own unimaginable journey into child loss and articulate ways (not always quite so eloquently) for her own family and friends to meet her in this “new normal”, as she has learned to reinvest in life.
 As co-founder of the Graveyard Gab podcast, she will share coping skills and tools that she has gained through hosting retreats for those bereaved or broken through life circumstances.

 Mike, or “Uncle Mike” or even “Uncle Jimmy (Beam)” is the care-taker of WhiteTail Ridge farm – host of KAREFarm.
 Mike is hometown Cincinnati raised, spending his years at Moeller high school, then graduating from University of Dayton.
 He then went on to get a Master’s degree in Program Management.
 Mike spent 16 years in the Dept of Defense world (and does he have the stories!), and then has been in IT for over 30 more years successfully managing projects and programs around the globe.
 His passion is managing WhiteTail Ridge farm.